Chad-Road/Chad-Road/README.md

-Datasets for all calsses will be in the repository called "Class-Datasets" and can be read into any file using pandas read_csv function.
+Datasets for all classes will be in the repository called "Class-Datasets" and can be read into any file using pandas read_csv function.
 Simply find the appropriate dataset, click on it, then click the "Raw" button on the top right of the area displaying the file.
 Then copy the URL from the raw file and paste that address into the pandas read_csv.